kschulst/advent-of-code-2025/README.md

 # Install dependencies
 uv sync

-# Install with dev dependencies (includes pyright)
+# Install with dev dependencies
 uv sync --extra dev

 # Install the tool globally so you can use 'aoc' directly
 uv tool install .
 ```

 This makes the `aoc` command available globally.
-You can now use `aoc` instead of `uv run aoc` throughout the rest of this guide.
+You can now use `aoc` instead of `uv run aoc`.

 ### Get Your Session Cookie